 If you are using path-based multi-homing, you can use the same certificate for the Identity Server and the Access Gateway.

 - 2 Configure the Base URL of the Identity Server.
-For complete configuration information, see Section 1.3, "Creating a Basic Identity Server Configuration," on page 11. - 2a Click Devices > Identity Servers > Edit. - 2b Set the port to 443. - 2c Specify the correct domain name for the proxy service type.
+For complete configuration information, see Section 1.3, "Creating a Basic Identity Server Configuration," on page 9. - 2a Click Devices > Identity Servers > Edit. - 2b Set the port to 443.